 Downtime can cost your business thousands of dollars an hour, so it’s essential that you employ preventative measures that ensure that you make the most of valuable production time.
-While there’s a distinct need to maximize output from our machines, there’s an equal value in ensuring that your production schedule isn’t pushing your plant too hard.
+While there’s a distinct need to maximize output from our machines, there’s equal value in ensuring that your production schedule isn’t pushing your plant too hard, and you are doing your best to prevent downtime.

 There are many ways of securing a perfect symbiosis between efficient production, machine maintenance, and planned outages.
 While it may seem counter-intuitive to plan outage time to increase productivity, well-scheduled and planned maintenance pays dividends to the yield of your factory floor.